skasproject/skas/docs/interfaces.md

 This API is intended to be accessed by the skas client, eventually protected by a client Id/Secret

-### userDescribe
+### identity

 This API is intended to be accessed by the skas client.
-As its usage should be reserved to system admins, it require the request to be authenticated with a skas token or an http Basic authentication.
+As its usage must be reserved to system admins, it require the request to be authenticated with a skas token or an http Basic authentication.

-### userLogin
+### login

 This API is intended to be accessed by some others application to validate a login/password.
 This will allow support of OIDC authentication using a DEX module.
 It should be protected by a client ID/Secret